kakmond/fileio/README.md

 Because it can read one byte in each time.

 __Why Copy a file by using BufferedReader and BufferedWriter more efficient than using BufferedReader and PrintWriter to copy lines of text?__</br>
-Because a BufferedWriter is an efficient way to write to a file, it will buffer the characters in memory before writing to the file.
+Because a BufferedWriter is an efficient way to write to a file, because it can write String, Character directly without change into Byte.

 __Why time of copy by using 1 byte > 1KB > 4KB > 64KB ?__ </br>
 Because it can read more data in each time.